 Mateo travels exclusively with the OSSA National Team to such tournaments as Super National Clay Courts, Super National Hard Courts, National Indoors and L2 National Selection tournaments.
 Mateo has worked with Sachin Das (2022 NCAA National Champion at University of Chicago), Trey Stinchcomb (University of Tennessee), Ricky Bell (University of Richmond), Jordan Chrysostom (Virginia Tech), and Helen Sarikulaya (Elon University).

-In September of 2022, Mateo was named Director of High Performance.
+In September of 2022, Mateo was named Director of High Performance and now specializes in building and managing the HP program for the boys.